 How Nurses Can Prevent Workplace Hazards

 Nurses can reduce their risk of being injured or becoming ill at work by following safety guidelines and regulations offered by the Occupational Safety and Health Administration (OSHA).
 These include precautions to reduce the risk of exposure to pathogens that cause infectious diseases, handling patients safely to prevent injuries, and handling chemical substances with extreme caution.
 Nursing departments can also provide ways to ease the risk of exhaustion and burnout among nurses.
 Individually, nurses can take steps to manage stress in their lives, such as practicing relaxation techniques.

-If you are looking for a graduate degree program in nursing, contact American Sentinel College of Nursing & Health Science at Post University.
-Our school offers a Master of Science in Nursing that is fully online for your convenience.
+If you are looking for advanced nursing programs, contact American Sentinel College of Nursing & Health Science at Post University.
+Our school offers a Master of Science in Nursing online for your convenience.
 This program can be completed in 24 months or less, has monthly start dates available, and is programmatically accredited by the Commission on Collegiate Nursing Education (CCNE).

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!